 Marine intertidal mudflats are often adjacent to low salt marshes and saltwater tidal creeks.
 These communities have a similar distribution in the state and are restricted to sheltered areas of the seacoast in the the Coastal Lowlands and Manhattan Hills ecozones in Bronx, Westchester, Kings, Queens, Nassau, and Suffolk counties.
 Marine intertidal mudflats can be found across Long Island in north and south shore embayments and in the Peconic estuary at the eastern end of the island, as well as around New York City, in Westchester County on Long Island Sound, and in the Hudson River north to approximately the Tappan Zee Bridge.

-These intertidal mudflatsextend along the Atlantic Coast from Maine to New York and possibly New Jersey.
+These intertidal mudflats extend along the Atlantic Coast, especially in the back-barrier bays, from Maine to New York and New Jersey.

 The marine intertidal mudflats community is located in quiet waters, with substrates composed of silt or sand that is rich in organic matter and poorly drained at low tide.
 This community is almost completely unvegetated.
 Cordgrass (Spartina alterniflora) can occur sporadically, colonizing from adjacent low salt marsh communities.
 The marine alga sea lettuce (Ulva lactuca) can cover 40% or more of the exposed substrate.